-Biologists from the Division of Fish & Wildlife keep track of the state’s fish populations.
+Biologists from the DNREC Division of Fish and Wildlife keep track of the state’s fish populations.
 They work on Delaware’s rivers, ponds, estuaries, the Delaware Bay, and coastal waters and study how different species are faring.

 Among other research and responsibilities, they track invasive fish species, provide guidance for Delaware pond owners, and guidance on controlling aquatic plants and herbicides.

-The Division Fish & Wildlife provides a summary of Delaware’s commercial fishing regulations.
+The DNREC Division Fish and Wildlife provides a summary of Delaware’s commercial fishing regulations.
 While the summary is useful, it is important to also review the relevant regulations, and the state laws they are based on.

-The Division of Fish & Wildlife makes acreage in the Inland Bays available for leases for shellfish aquaculture.
+The DNREC Division of Fish and Wildlife makes acreage in the Inland Bays available for leases for shellfish aquaculture.